 Here, the reality of non-association is becoming the reality of broken communion.
 Broken communion means that community can no longer be a place of change for the one leaving.
 Because of this, the last action of the community is to earnestly pray that God be allowed to work in the heart of the excommunicated.
 This last chance, along with all that has led to this point, gives the prayer extra poignancy and weight.
 After this, the one leaving will have to rely on the world ‘outside’, and the Spirit in it, if change is to occur.
 Often this can be a harder lesson.
 Like the prodigal son, someone may have to enter a deeper low before anything shifts – if at all.

-Do you not know that a little yeast leavens the whole batch of dough?
-Clean out the old yeast so that you may be a new batch, as you really are unleavened.
-For our paschal lamb, Christ, has been sacrificed.
-Therefore, let us celebrate the festival, not with the old yeast, the yeast of malice and evil, but with the unleavened bread of sincerity and truth.
-(1 Corinthians 5:6b-8, NRSV)
+Do you not realise that a little yeast leavens the whole batch of dough?
+Clean out the old yeast so that you can be a new batch, unleavened as you are, for indeed our Passover, Christ, has been sacrificed.
+Let us keep the feast, then, with none of the old leaven of evil and wickedness, but with the unleavened bread of sincerity and truth.
+(1 Corinthians 5:6b-8, RNJB)

 I’ve become interested in the word ‘malice’ only because I have learnt, that we can have malice towards our selves, others and God and they are all interconnected.
 Malice brings with it violence.
 In a way, malice towards self is the opposite of faith (in God’s goodness within), malice towards others, the opposite of hope as we each called to be a living hope and malice towards the ground of our being, the opposite of love.
 When we meditate, I feel we are beginning again to let go of malice and so are opening ourselves to faith, hope and love, sincerity and truth and so to communal life.